slatedocs/slate/source/index.md

-creator | Obj. | The user who created the story. publication | Obj. | The publication includes the ID and name of the story's associated publication. assets | Array of Objs. | An array of images embedded in the story content. story_fields | Array of Objs. | An array of the story's associate story fields and their content (These are freeform and extensions of stories, things like excerpts and tweets). story_attributes | Array of Objs. | Each story attribute has a publication_story_attribute_id (Integer, the unique ID of the attribute from the publication taxonomy), a name (String, also defined at the publication level), and an array of values.
-These are configured at a publication level and assigned to stories by users to categorize and desribe them.
+creator | Obj. | The user who created the story. publication | Obj. | The publication includes the ID and name of the story's associated publication. assets | Array of Objs. | An array of images embedded in the story content. story_fields | Array of Objs. | An array of the story's associated story fields and their content (These are freeform and extensions of stories, things like excerpts, tweets, and header images). story_attributes | Array of Objs. | Each story attribute has a publication_story_attribute_id (Integer, the unique ID of the attribute from the publication taxonomy), a name (String, also defined at the publication level), and an array of values.
+These are configured at a publication level and assigned to stories by users to categorize and describe them.

 ## Marking stories published